 Born in Ondarroa, a Basque seaside town, Kepa joined the Athletic academy at the age of nine and after gaining experience at their fourth-tier feeder club Basconia, he appeared regularly for Bilbao’s B-team, earning international recognition at youth level due to the quality of his displays.

 Kepa was loaned to SD Ponferradina, a Spanish second division side, in January 2015 and having made his debut against Racing Santander, he started on a regular basis, keeping seven clean sheets in the process as the team missed out on the play-offs by just one point.
-He established himself in another second tier loan move with Real Valladolid the next season, before returning to Bilbao for the 2016/17 campaign.
+He established himself in another second-tier loan move with Real Valladolid the next season, before returning to Bilbao for the 2016/17 campaign.

 Although not initially viewed as number one, he made his first appearance in an away game at Deportivo La Coruna, keeping a clean sheet in a 1-0 win.
 He went on to make over 20 appearances throughout a season which ended with him representing Spain at the European Under-21 Championship.

-Last season, Kepa’s consistently impressive displays earned him regular plaudits inside and outside the club.
+In the season prior to his switch to London, Kepa’s consistently impressive displays earned him regular plaudits inside and outside the club.
 He saved two of the three penalties he faced, as well as making the third-highest number of saves in the Spanish top flight and successfully executing more long-range passes – 368 – than any other goalkeeper in La Liga.

-- 12 APPEARANCES
+- 5 APPEARANCES

-- 1080 MINUTES PLAYED
+- 450 MINUTES PLAYED

-- 12 GAMES STARTED
+- 5 GAMES STARTED